pryv/dev-site/source/guides/pryv.io-setup.md

 **TODO**: add way in config to serve it on sw.DOMAIN and manage self-hosted one and fork (on gh-pages and other).

 We urge you to fork this web application even if you don't wish to customize it as it follows the versioning of the Pryv Lab platform and might incur breaking changes during updates.

+## Setup email sending

+Pryv.io allows to send emails in two situations:
+- for account creation,
+- for password reset requests.

+You might want to install and configure the sending of emails in these situations.
+You can do so by either using SMTP transport, or alternatively Sendmail transport.

+In both cases, you will need to replace a few settings in the platform parameters file.
+The variables to be changed are mentioned in the section "Email configuration" of the platform parameters file.

+You can also customize the email templates in the configuration files.

+More details are provided in the **Emails configuration guide** that can be found in the [Customer Resources section](https://api.pryv.com/customer-resources/#documents).

 ## Define your data model